tregua87/sgxmonitor-artifact/README.md

 # SgxMonitor Artifact for ACSAC 2022

-These document summarizes and redirects to important sub-documents for installing and exercide the artifact.
+These document summarizes and redirects to important sub-documents for installing and exercising the artifact.

 - [Installation](#installation)
 - [Usage](#usage)

 ## Installation

-We provide three options to evaluate the artifcat.
-Reviewers can choose the options that most fit their needs.
+We provide three options to install the artifcat.
+Reviewers can choose the one that most fits their needs.

-- SSH access to precunfigured environment ([here](#ssh-access))
+- SSH access to a precunfigured environment ([here](#ssh-access))
 - Downloading docker container ([here](#download-docker-container))
 - Installing from source ([here](INSTALLATION.md))